 - Not the best option for shallow water

 - May take some practice to rig properly

 Our Five Favorite Swimbaits

 The 5-inch length and selection of colors make these flukes an outstanding choice for all types of bass fishing rigs.

 This 5-inch fluke offers a rapid and realistic sinking motion that wiggles and jiggles in a realistic way as it falls.

 For those that want a larger fluke, this 8 inch monster gives you an excellent movement profile as you move it through the water.

-If you’re searching for a smaller fluke, the 3 inch Baby Z offers an appealing baitfish shape and assortment of colors to suit your needs.
+If you’re searching for a smaller fluke, the 3-inch Baby Z offers an appealing baitfish shape and an assortment of colors to suit your needs.